SKYSURF-11: A New Zodiacal Light Model Optimized for Optical Wavelengths: Public Code

 \section{Public Code}

-The model is distributed as an IDL package on the \href{https://github.com/rosaliaobrien/skysurf/}{SKYSURF GitHub repository} and is currently being implemented to Python for easier integration with modern pipelines. \obrienzodi\ can generate zodiacal light predictions at any day of the year, sky position, and wavelength from 0.25 to 1.7 \micron.
+The model is distributed as both Python and IDL packages on the \href{https://github.com/rosaliaobrien/skysurf/}{SKYSURF GitHub repository}. \obrienzodi\ can generate zodiacal light predictions at any day of the year, sky position, and wavelength from 0.25 to 1.7 \micron.
 Functionally, the package is a copy of the original Kelsall model IDL routine, modified only by the changes described in this paper.
 The final albedo and phase function lines follow Equations \ref{eq:final_albedo}–\ref{eq:final_w3}.
 The public code has an option to run it following the original Kelsall formulation.

 Importantly, the public code should only be considered reliable (following the uncertainties in Section \ref{sec:uncertainties}) between wavelengths 0.3--1.6 \micron\ and for Sun angles greater than $80\degree$.
 Outside that wavelength window the code still runs, but it holds the albedo and phase function parameters fixed to their boundary values at 0.25 \micron\ or 1.7 \micron, following Equations \ref{eq:final_albedo}-\ref{eq:final_w3}.
 Because this work treats only the scattering component of the IPD cloud, it is most reliable at wavelengths $\lesssim$3 \micron; beyond that, thermal emission dominates and users should revert to the original Kelsall model or the Wright model.